 I accidentally submitted my design twice and now have 1 less spot!!
 Augh!!

 No worries, send us an email at firstname.lastname@example.org with the below info so we can search:

 Name of Contest / Name of Design / Email or Name it was sent under.
 This way, we can easily search which contest you're talking about and find that duplicate to delete =)

 It's been more than 2 days now, and I don't see my design up on the site?
 What's wrong?
 I don't see an email rejecting it.

 We review every submission that comes through before they are made live for viewing and rating.
-If it's been past 2 business days, please check your emails again, sometimes our emails get filtered into the junk or spam folder, letting you know that yes it's been approved, rejected, or needs a revision.
-If it has been rejected, please see in FAQ "My Design was rejected, why?"
+If it's been more than 2 business days, please check your emails again.
+Sometimes our emails get filtered into the junk or spam folder, letting you know that yes it's been approved, rejected, or needs a revision.
+If it has been rejected, please see in FAQ "My design was rejected.
+Why?"

 Chances are that the design did not meet one of the guidelines listed below:

 Copyright Infringement: Designs cannot mix properties, copyright, or trademarks outside the property of the given contest.
 Design must be the sole ownership of the entrant, and/or have permission from the photographer for its use.
 Designs are not arranging images found on the internet and placing them on a t-shirt or banner.
 Please be the original owner / artist.

 Obscenity: We will automatically reject any obscene items (please don't even try).
 That includes any defamatory, indecent or lewd artwork, threats to a person, business, place, or group.

 Off Brand: Designs that show characters, things, and places, in a direction that is not in line with the property or follow the style of the particular brand can be rejected.